TarEnethil/zaishen-observer-bot/README.md

 # Zaishen Observer Bot

-Post all or subscribe to specific daily or weekly bonuses in Guild Wars.
+Post all or subscribe to specific daily, weekly or monthly events in Guild Wars via your own Telegram Bot.

 ## Setup Telegram Bot
 * Create Telegram bot (@BotFather) to get API Key ("token")